 What is Focus?

 Focus is a section for galleries showing emerging artists, made up of solo and group stand proposals, specifically conceived for the fair.
 The section has a flexible fee and application structure taking into account the needs of emerging galleries.
-Depending on the age of the gallery, those formed either in or after 2004 and 2009 are eligible to apply for different stand sizes, proposal types and price levels.
-In 2019, the section will be advised by a new peer-led Focus Selection Committee.
+This year's section will include approximately 25 galleries selected by the Focus Committee.

 What is Frieze Sculpture?

-Frieze Sculpture is located in The Regent’s Park’s English Gardens at the South end of The Broadwalk connecting Frieze London and Frieze Masters.
-Curated by Clare Lilley, Director of Programme at Yorkshire Sculpture Park, the display brings together exceptional outdoor works by leading artists from around the world.
-Frieze Sculpture will open mid-summer and enjoy a three-month display until the close of the Frieze fairs in October.
+Frieze Sculpture, showcasing major outdoor works, is located in The Regent’s Park’s English Gardens at the south end of The Broadwalk, connecting Frieze London and Frieze Masters.
+Clare Lilley, Director of Programme at Yorkshire Sculpture Park, will again select and place the works in Frieze Sculpture 2022.
+Frieze Sculpture will open on 14 September and enjoy a three-month display until 13 November.

 Does Frieze produce any publications to accompany the fair?